 1. People expect good mobile services

 It’s no secret that mobile is huge.

 More people are searching on mobile and buying on mobile.
 Therefore, it only makes sense that they’re also seeking customer service support on their mobiles.

 Unfortunately, businesses aren’t keeping up with customer expectations of their mobile engagement.
 90% of customers say their customer service experience on mobile was negative.
 And the same study found that 52% of customers say that a poor mobile experience makes them less inclined to do business with a company.

 The top complaint of customers searching for customer service on a mobile site is “incorrect display/difficult to navigate”.
 Slow loading times also frustrate customers looking for information.

-Bottom line: make sure your websites are mobile-friendly.
+Bottom line: make sure your customer service and support pages are mobile-friendly.

 2. Improve your social media response times

 Social media can be a great customer service tool, resulting in high customer satisfaction rates.
-However, many brands fail to understand customer’s expectations when it comes to providing service through social.
+However, many brands fail to understand customer’s expectations when it comes to providing customer service through social listening.

 There’s a gap between when customers expect an answer after initiating contact and when businesses are actually responding.
 32% of clients want an answer within 30 minutes and 57% of these clients expect the same turnaround on nights and weekends.